 Need to know

-- Check–out 11am, although this may be flexible; earliest check-in, 2pm.
+11am, although this may be flexible; earliest check-in, 3pm.

-- Our favourite rooms Each apartment has been designed in a different modern style, but all preserve a twinkle of their Gothic architecture.
-Larger suites Q3 and Q4 overlook the canal: Q4’s seven windows and fireplace make it the lighter of the two, but we like the tatami flooring in Q3 – a thoughtful Oriental touch that dovetails nicely with the bright white hues and high-gloss Corian bathroom.
-Q1, the studio, can be annexed to Q2 to form a bigger two-bedroom suite.
+Each apartment has been designed in a different modern style, but all preserve a twinkle of their Gothic architecture.
+Larger suites Q3 and Q1 overlook the canal: Q1’s seven windows and fireplace make it the lighter of the two, but we like the tatami flooring in Q3 – a thoughtful oriental touch that dovetails nicely with the bright white hues and high-gloss Corian bathroom.
+Q, the studio, can be annexed to Q2 to form a bigger two-bedroom suite.

 A map of Venice’s quirky, labyrinthine streets, otherwise you may never make it back to the hotel.
 (Make sure you leave behind all memories of Don’t Look Now.)

 Small pets are welcome.
 I Qs can arrange helicopter trips over Venice and water taxis to take you around the city from the hotel’s private pier.
 In-room massages can also be arranged on request.